 Because we see only the finished, polished product.
 And not the work-in-progress, which took several years of hard work and scores of little improvements and adjustments.
 We see only the tip, and not the massive iceberg underneath on which the tip is resting.
 (That’s mainly because media popularizes the stars only when they become one.)

 And because we see only the finished product, the tip, the super star, the gulf between their and our level seems unbridgeable.
 But if we could magically see the massive iceberg underneath, all those years that took them to reach where they have, we’ll see a crevice and not a gulf – something within realm of possibility.

-If we’ve to schematically represent how an expert’s talent/ skill grows over time, it’ll look similar to curve A (zero skill in the beginning).
-But most people perceive this growth to be similar to curve B (gifted in the beginning)?
+If we’ve to schematically represent how an expert’s talent/ skill grows over time, it’ll look similar to the curve in blue (zero skill in the beginning).
+But most people perceive this growth to be similar to curve in orange (gifted in the beginning)?

 But if his mother is asked the same question, she’ll pick curve A, because she has watched him since the days he managed just 5-6 keep-me-ups.

 What research and experts say on nature vs. nurture?